AHDMarwan/qlgv/README.md

 ## Installation and Setup

-Execute the following commands in a Colab or Jupyter cell to fetch and run the package generator script from the repository:
+Execute the following commands to install the package :

 ```bash
 # Clone the repository